marklogic/mlxprs/README.md

 ## What it does

-The extension adds two commands to the VS Code command pallette:
+The extension adds two commands to the VS Code command palette:

 1. Eval XQuery
 2. Eval JavaScript